autostyle/autostyle/plugin-gradle/README.md

 ## Disabling warnings and error messages

-The `check` task is Gradle's built-in task for grouping all verification tasks - unit tests, static analysis, etc.  By default, `spotlessCheck` is added as a dependency to `check`.
+The `check` task is Gradle's built-in task for grouping all verification tasks - unit tests, static analysis, etc.  By default, `autostyleCheck` is added as a dependency to `check`.

 You might want to disable this behavior.
 We [recommend against this](https://github.com/autostyle/autostyle/issues/79#issuecomment-290844602), but it's easy to do if you'd like: